On the image of higher signature maps: Preliminaries

-We endow $\Sm_k$ (resp. $\Sm_k'$) with the Nisnevich topology $\Nis$ of \cite{nisnevichCompletelyDecomposedTopology1989}; $\Hr_\Nis$ denotes sheaf cohomology for this topology.
-The category of Nisnevich abelian sheaves on $\Sm_k$ is denoted by $\Abs_k$: every object of $\Abs_k$ extends to a Nisnevich sheaf on $\Sm_k'$ as previously described.
+We endow $\Sm_k$ (resp. $\Sm_k'$) with the Nisnevich topology $\Nis$ of \cite{nisnevichCompletelyDecomposedTopology1989}.
+We denote by $\Hr_\Nis$ sheaf cohomology for this topology and by convention, unless otherwise specified, by sheaf on $\Sm_k$, we mean sheaf for the Nisnevich topology.
+The category of Nisnevich abelian sheaves on $\Sm_k$ is denoted by $\Abr_k$: every object of $\Abr_k$ extends to a Nisnevich sheaf on $\Sm_k'$ as described in the previous paragraph.